aldendirks/MycoCosm_genome_downloader/Readme.md

 ### Target download folders

-These are the folders that are scanned for files, as they appear while in each Portal's download section:
+These are the folders that are scanned for files, as they appear in each Portal's download section:

 * Assemblies: "Genome Assembly (unmasked)" (previously called "Assembled scaffolds (unmasked)")
 * Gene annotations: "Filtered Models ('best')"